 Metabolic reprogramming by the Hippo/Yap pathway

 The Hippo/Yap pathway is an evolutionarily conserved cascade that plays a fundamental role in governing organ size control, stem cell homeostasis and cancer.
 The Hippo/Yap pathway is regulated by a range of environmental cues, including nutrient status.
 Although many of the inputs into the Hippo pathway have been identified, less is known about the Yap target genes responsible for tissue growth.
-Using a combination of metabolomic and transcriptomic approaches in zebrafish, we have discovered that Yap reprograms glutamine metabolism in vivo to stimulate nucleotide biosynthesis and fuel premalignant liver growth.
+Using a combination of metabolomic and transcriptomic approaches in zebrafish, we have discovered that Yap reprograms glucose and glutamine metabolism in vivo to stimulate nucleotide biosynthesis and fuel premalignant liver growth.

 - Examine how Yap coordinates nutrient sensing to metabolic output in the liver.

 - Elucidate the mechanisms by which Yap reprograms metabolism to fuel liver growth in the context of regeneration and cancer.

 Role of Nrf2 and metabolic remodelling in liver cancer

 Many of the major risk factors for developing liver cancer, such as alcohol, obesity, smoking and toxin exposure, have in common a role for oxidative stress.
 Nrf2 is a transcription factor activated by oxidative stress; it orchestrates an adaptive response by remodelling metabolism and promoting cytoprotection.
 Recent studies have identified that the Nrf2 pathway is frequently mutated in liver cancer (about 12 per cent of tumours).
 We have used transcriptomic and metabolic profiling in Nrf2-/- zebrafish to examine the role that Nrf2 plays in remodelling metabolism during liver development and regeneration.

 Building on these preliminary studies, we currently have research projects that aim to: